Federal Direct Subsidized and Unsubsidized Loans

 - You may choose to defer the interest during enrollment and deferment periods, but it will be capitalized (added to the principal amount).

-For 2013-14, the interest rates on all Federal Direct Loans (both subsidized and unsubsidized) is as follows:
+Currently the interest rates on all Federal Direct Loans (both subsidized and unsubsidized)are as follows:

 - undergraduate students: 3.86%